-The strength of environment is based on the NNSA Consequences of Loss minimums defined in the NNSA PCSP and the threats from the NNSA Cyber Risk Assessment.
+The strength of environment is based on the NNSA consequences of loss minimums in from the NNSA PCSP and the threats from the NNSA Cyber Risk Assessment.
 The assurance requirements and the minimum strength of function were chosen to be consistent with that level of risk.